If you operate a food blog and are searching for ways to understand and strengthen your site’s Core Web Vitals, this post is for you.

 Google uses this data (called field data) to build a detailed and comprehensive overview of how real world users experience your site.

 Food blog specific challenges with Core Web Vitals

 Optimizing any site for performance is not a simple or straightforward task.
 But food blogs and recipe sites have unique challenges.

 Revenue from display ads is a top—if not the top—revenue-generator for food blogs.
 Only a handful of Foodie Digital members do not run display ads.

-Bottom line: The decision to run ads takes a toll on a site’s Core Web Vitals.
-At Foodie Digital we have not yet seen a “good” CLS score on a food blog that runs ads, and CLS issues are amplified based on the number of ad slots configured.
+Bottom line: The decision to run ads takes a toll on a site’s Core Web Vitals, and CLS issues are amplified based on the number of ad slots configured.

 Number of images in a post

 Food blogs = food photography.
 The two go together like PB & J.

 But images can be costly from a performance perspective.
 At Foodie Digital, we work closely with our members to strike the right balance between image quality and performance.

 Bottom line: Image optimization and advanced image loading techniques are key for competitive Core Web Vitals.
 We use ShortPixel a lot at Foodie Digital.